-- (i) Before being considered for transfer credit to OUT, the student must meet the admission criteria of the OUTas approved by TCU. - (ii) If student qualifies, has to write an application letter requesting credit transfer to Deputy Vice Chancellor Academic, UFS, Director of Undergraduate Studies, Open University of Tanzania, P. O Box 23409, Dar es Salaam, Tanzania.
-The letter should be accompanied by the followings: First, academic transcript and releasing letter showing reasons for transfer from releasing University.
-Second, all relevant academic certificates and AVN numbers for the Diploma holders.
-Third, official receipt of Tshs 80, 000 for local and USD 100 for international students.
-The documents may also be sent through dugs@out.ac.tz. - (iii) Once the documents have been received by DUGS, will be internally processed and submitted to UGSC and Senate for approval subsequently to TCU for final approval. - (iv) Student will only be informed of the credit transfer status after the approval of TCU. - (v) Credit transfer can only be done during course registration at any new academic year.
-No transfer of credits in the mid of academic year allowed.
+- (i) Before considered for transfer credit to OUT, the student must meet the admission criteria of the OUT as approved by TCU. - (ii) Qualified student has to write an application letter requesting credit transfer to Deputy Vice Chancellor Academic, UFS, Director of Undergraduate Studies, Open University of Tanzania, P. O Box 23409, Dar es Salaam, Tanzania.
+The letter should be accompanied by the followings:academic transcript and releasing letter showing reasons for transfer from releasing University.
+All relevant academic certificates and AVN numbers for the Diploma holders, official receipt of Tshs 80, 000/= for local and USD 100 for international students.
+The documents should be sent through dugs@out.ac.tz. - (iii) Student will be informed of the credit transfer status after the approval of TCU. - (iv) Credit transfer shall be done application period the beginning of new academic year.
+The credit transfer documents must be submitted to TCU 21 days before commencement of a particular academic year.
+No transfer of credits allowed in the mid of academic year.